Rotational-hyperfine cooling of $^{205}$TlF in a cryogenic beam: Principle of the Method

 \section{Principle of the Method}

 To explain our method, we first review relevant aspects of the structure of TlF (see e.g.~\cite{Grasdijk_2021} for more details).
 Throughout, unless otherwise noted, we discuss only states with vibrational quantum number $v=0$.
-The ground state X~$^1\Sigma^+$ has a rotational constant $B = 6.66733$~GHz and nominal rotational energies $E_J=BJ(J+1)$.
+The ground state \tlfground\, has a rotational constant $B = 6.66733$~GHz and nominal rotational energies $E_J=BJ(J+1)$.
 The $^{205}$Tl and $^{19}$F nuclear spins give rise to hyperfine substructure in the rotational states.
 The lowest rotational state, $\ket{J=0}$, splits into two levels, with $F=0$ and $F=1$.
-All higher rotational states split into four hyperfine states, with $F=J+1,J,J$, and $J-1$.
+All higher rotational states split into four hyperfine states, separated over two $\mathbf{F_1} = \mathbf{J} + \mathbf{I_1}$ hyperfine manifolds, with the $F_1 = J - I_1$ taking $F=J-1$ and $J$, and $F_1 = J+I_1$ taking $F=J$ and $J+1$.
 Hyperfine splittings in the low-$J$ levels of interest here are always less than 600~kHz.
 In the $J=0$ state, $F=1$ is split from $F=0$ by only 13~kHz.
 Transitions between states with $\Delta J = \pm 1$ can be coupled with microwave electromagnetic fields.

 The dissipation required for our rotational/hyperfine cooling scheme comes from spontaneous emission in an optical transition.
-We perform optical pumping by exciting a transition from the ground state to the B~$^3\Pi_1$ excited state, using a laser at $271.75\nm$.
-The B~$^3\Pi_1$ state has a natural width $\Gamma_B = 2\pi\times1.6$~MHz, so the ground state hyperfine structure is completely unresolved in the optical transition.
+We perform optical pumping by exciting a transition from the ground state to the \tlfexc\, excited state, using a laser at $271.75\nm$.
+The \tlfexc\, state has a natural width $\Gamma_B = 2\pi\times1.6$~MHz, so the ground state hyperfine structure is completely unresolved in the optical transition.
 However, the B~$^3\Pi_1$ state has very large hyperfine splittings, so the laser addresses a single hyperfine level in the excited state.
 Each such state can be described in terms of quantum numbers $J^\prime$, $F_1^\prime = J^\prime + I_1$, $F^\prime = F_1^\prime + I_2$, and parity $P^\prime$.
 However, the hyperfine interaction in the excited state is so strong that states with quantum numbers $J^\prime$ and $F_1^\prime$ can be strongly mixed; we indicate the approximate nature of these quantum numbers by labeling them $\tilde{J}^\prime$ and $\tilde{F}_1^\prime$.
-Branching ratios for decays of these excited-state hyperfine/rotational levels are compiled in Ref.~\cite{timgren2023thesis}.
+Branching fractions for decays of these excited-state hyperfine/rotational levels are compiled in Ref.~\cite{timgren2023thesis}, calculated analytically from angular momentum couplings.

 Rotational/hyperfine cooling is accomplished with a single optical pumping laser and two microwave driving fields.
 The $J=2$ ground state is coupled with the laser to the $\ket{\tilde{J'}^P=1^-,\,\tilde{F}_1=3/2,\,\tilde{F}=1}$ excited state, as shown in Fig.~\ref{fig:rotational_cooling_scheme}(a).
 We refer to this $P$-branch transition (with $\tilde{J}^\prime = J-1$) as the $P2\ F1$ transition.
 Roughly half the decays from $\tilde{J}^\prime=1$ end up in the $J=0$ ground state, and nearly all of the remainder returns to $J=2$; the only loss is from branching to other vibrational states which amounts to $\lesssim1\%$ \cite{norrgard2017hyperfine,meijer2020lambda,hunter2012prospects}.
 Simultaneous with the laser excitation, resonant microwaves couple the $J=1\leftrightarrow 2$ and $J=2\leftrightarrow 3$ transitions.
 Repeated excitation-decay cycles accumulate population from $J=1,\,2,\,3$ into the $J=0$ state.